The Flemish Bond

-My flight from Christchurch up to Aux is supposed to land at 3pm but delays push it back to 4, then 4.30, and by the time I’m squeezing into the back of this Uber fella’s souped-up boyish Honda, I’m seriously watching the clock.
+My flight from Christchurch up to Auckland is supposed to land at 3 pm but delays push it back to 4, then 4:30, and by the time I’m squeezing into the back of this Uber fella’s souped-up boyish Honda outside the terminal, I’m seriously watching the clock.

-If I don’t get up to Warkworth for 7.30, I don’t get paid.
+If I don’t get up to Warkworth for the show at 7:30, I don’t get paid.
 It’s that simple.

 I chuck my overnight bag in the boot, not that I’m even staying the night.
-We have to get out of Auckland Airport and into mainstream traffic by 4.35.
+We have to get out of Auckland Airport and into mainstream traffic by 4:35.
 I want to yell at Uberman here: you could’ve squeezed into that gap there behind the tanker, or that gap, or that one.
-It’s a roundabout, man, I want to scream: just go for it.
-I drum my fat fighting fingers impatiently on the glass.
+It’s a roundabout, man: just go for it.
+I drum my thick blunt fighting fingers impatiently on the glass.
 Hopefully he’ll take note of my scarred knuckles, my thick arms.
 These hands get results– so you need to hurry your arse.

-Uberman gets the car a few hundred metres along but it’s slow as fuck.
-We’re dealing with Friday afternoon traffic here – every cunt in Auckland’s on the motorway heading to their bach at Coromandel or up the Mahurangi coast.
+Uberman gets the car a few hundred metres along but it’s slow as fuck and every car seems welded together into a train.
+No gaps.
+We’re dealing with Friday afternoon traffic here – every cunt in Auckland’s on the motorway heading to their fancy bach.
 We can expect this one hour drive to take two and a half.

 The deal is I’m expected at the Warkworth Masonic Community Hall for 7 o’clock.
-7.15 is juuuust doable; 7.30 is when the actual bell rings for my fight.
-If I miss the bell I’ll miss my credit card repayments, my rent, my child support.
+7:15 is juuuust doable; 7:30 is when the actual bell rings for my wrestle.
+If I miss the bell, I’m in breach of contract, which means no pay, which means I’ve paid for a flight for nothing, which means I’ll miss my credit card repayments, my rent, my child support.
 My car could get repo’d.
-Everything’ll fail.
+Everything will fail.

-I’ve spent yonks this afternoon frantically messaging the Uber driver but it’s only when the wheels touch the main road I relax a fraction and get a chance to study the bloke: Hawaiian shirt, gelled hair, messy goatee, Jesus on the dash, rasta air freshener hanging from the rearview in the shape of a weed leaf.
+We finally screech into a space and point north and I relax a fraction and get a chance to study my driver: Hawaiian shirt, gelled black hair, messy black goatee, Jesus on the dash, rasta air freshener hanging from the rearview in the shape of a weed leaf.
 He’s my age, more or less.
 His biceps are interesting.
 Bit of muscle on him.

 ‘Vili,’ he goes, offering me an upside-down handshake over his shoulder as he changes lanes.